Giveth/giveth-wiki/wiki/policy/Unicorn-onboarding.md

 ## Phase 4:  Nuts and Bolts
 - Add your role(s) to the Roles Sheet
+- Get public wallet address, Metamask, hardware wallet etc set up
 - Add your address to the Verified Addresses Doc
 - Schedule any orientation pieces like NVC class
 - Install and get oriented to any tools we use like Zenhub
-- Get public wallet address, metamask, hardware wallet etc set up
 - Ensure you are in all the relevant riot rooms
 - Potentially get @giveth.io email addy